 Fire Chief Derrick Little

-It's been a steady start to 2019 for the SRFD.
-The continued amount of precipitation has helped us cut down on out of control grass and brush fires.
+The Stirling-Rawdon Fire Department has been continuously busy this year.
 Shared services with the Tweed Fire Department, administration as well as the Chief and Fire Prevention Officer is going well.
 FPO Sean Porter and our other fire prevention officers and myself have been conducting numerous inspections, fire investigations and assisting in the development of fire plans.

-Remember to visit this website to check burning conditions before any burning.
-For larger burns please contact the Fire Department 613-395-0214.
+Please visit www.srfd.ca to check burning conditions before any burning.
+For larger burns, please call the Fire Department 613-395-0214.